dimcookies/internal-bet-game/README.md

     npm run build (copies frontend in resources folder and served by tomcat) npm start (for dev, changes ports in webpack.config.js)

-Do not update copy-webpack-plugin package
+Do not update depedencies :(

 ## Steps to init project